 That says something in itself, so I will maybe hint a little bit but I’m not going to get into negativity.
 Some that I’ve heard discouraging things about have simply been left off the list.

 I’m not going to discuss the new kids on the block with no real track record, and I’m not going to discuss some of the others that you may or may not have heard of, and there are reasons for that.
-Anyway, there are many positive aspects of each of these home staging courses.
+Anyway, there are many positive aspects of each of these home staging (certification or otherwise) courses.

 I recommend the Staging Diva program elsewhere on the site and here’s why: